June 24, 2022 – October 23, 2022

 Dinner, breakfast, and a trail lunch are included in full-service nightly rates.
 Beer and wine are available for purchase.
 For guests taking the self-service option, individual meals may be purchased at the lodge.
 Breakfast is served family-style at 8 a.m. sharp.
 Made-to-order trail lunches are available at breakfast.

-Dinner is served family-style at 6 p.m. sharp and includes soup or salad, entrée, and dessert.
+Dinner is served at 6 p.m. sharp and includes soup or salad, entrée, and dessert.
+Meals are available “to go” to enjoy at one’s cabin or outside.
 Please notify AMC Contact Service Center if you have food allergies or other dietary needs.

 Two cabins are ADA accessible.
 One deluxe cabin has a private bath with shower, propane “wood stove”, and electricity and has meal service included.
 One cabin has a propane “wood stove”, electricity, shares a central bathhouse and has self service option (seasonal).
 Cabins are a short walk from the parking area.
 We are available to help with luggage.
 Both bunkhouses are ADA accessible and one bunkhouse has a self-service option.
 The main lodge, dining hall, central bathhouse, and meeting space are ADA accessible.
 Hardened gravel paths run throughout camp.